//this is the mailchimp popup form //ShareThis code for sharing images

 A supportive workplace culture where people feel included is critical to sustained positive employee morale.

 How connected are employees?
-Do you offer opportunities for people to get to know each other and feel like they belong as part of the work community?
+Do you offer opportunities for people to get to know each other and feel like they belong in the work community?
 Not everyone is an extrovert, so I’m not suggesting you legislate this with a happy hour, potluck, or virtual trivia each week; but, if you start by truly caring about each employee as an individual and creating a culture that encourages others to do the same, there’s a good chance people will begin to feel more connected to one another.

 Other Key Components